spring-io/develocity-conventions/README.md

 Bamboo is detected by looking for an environment variable named `bamboo_resultsUrl`.

-Concourse does not set any environment variables in the build's container that allow its use to be detected.
+Concourse does not automatically set any environment variables in the build's container that allow its use to be detected.
 To work around this, an environment variable named `CI` can be set on the task.